MohiiiReza051/Todo-App/README.md

 My todo app features:

 - **Adding Todos:** Users can easily add new todos to the list.
--Deleting Todos: Allows users to remove existing todos from the list.
--Editing Todos: Users have the ability to edit todo titles and save changes.
--Local Storage: Todos are saved locally in the browser's storage, ensuring data persistence even after closing the page.

 - **Deleting Todos:** Allows users to remove existing todos from the list.